- Factors that influence video production costs

 The downside to this is that an all-rounder won’t be good at everything.
 You’ll also be completely at the mercy of that person – if they have one style, you’ll have to go with that, and if they go on holiday or have other clients, they might take ages to make changes.
 Many freelancers don’t take much of a strategic approach either.

 To find a good freelancer you can look on directory websites like mandy.com and Production Base, but we find just asking around is the best way.
 Most people know someone who works in video production.
 Also, look on Vimeo for showreels and try contacting the publisher yourself.

 Production company (approximately £3,000 – £50,000)

-A production company should also take all the management off your hands – the whole process should be a lot more strategic and process-driven, with an emphasis on results.
-They’ll likely have experience and a legacy in creating result-driven videos, making them that much more reliable.
-Plus, they should have access to better equipment, meaning they can scale up to handle larger projects, and/or multiple projects at once.
+A production company should also take all the management off your hands – the whole process should be a lot more strategic and methodical, with an emphasis on results.
+They’ll likely have experience and a legacy in creating result-driven videos, and they will be able to advise on your video distribution strategy (and create your video with this strategy in mind), making them that much more reliable and effective.
+Plus, they should have access to better equipment, meaning they can scale up to handle larger projects and or multiple projects at once.

 So, that’s the short answer to “how much does a video cost?”.
 But other common questions or queries we get about the price of videos include: